Walt Disney World Resort Categories: Selecting a Resort on Walt Disney World Property

 Personal Pick: Riviera Resort is absolutely gorgeous!
 There are so many great dining options here, including the best character meal on property and a cute little coffee shop.
 This is our Disney Vacation Club (DVC) home resort.

-Evaluate each category as described and make your selection based on the needs of your family.
-From there, think about the story of the resort and what resonates with you most – maybe it’s animation, the Caribbean, or the South Pacific, and so on.
-Also, think about how much time you are planning to spend at your resort.
+- Resort Time: Think about how much time you are planning to spend at your resort.
 Are you going to have some rest days to enjoy the amenities or come back for mid-day breaks?
 Or will you be gone from park open to park close?

 This is SOOO helpful!!
 Thank you so much for sharing.
 As someone who has never been, I was lost until I read this!